jjgraphix/KlipperSettingsPlugin/README.md

 - **Firmware Retraction**</br>
 Enables the use of <code>G10</code> and <code>G11</code> firmware retraction commands.
 The <code>[firmware_retraction]</code> section in [Klipper configuration](https://www.klipper3d.org/Config_Reference.html#firmware_retraction) must be enabled to use this feature.
 Cura's standard retraction settings are mirrored as the default values except <code>UNRETRACT_EXTRA_LENGTH</code> is disabled by default.
 Multiple extruders are supported without requiring additional macros.
 Settings for each extruder are applied immediately following gcode tool change commands (T0, T1, etc.).

-- **Z offset Control**</br>
+- **Z Offset Control**</br>
   *Initial Layer Z Offset* applies <code>SET_GCODE_OFFSET Z_ADJUST=</code> only before gcode coordinates equal to the first layer height then immediately instructs Klipper to revert the command on the **next z axis change**, even if the print is stopped.
 For added safety, the maximum adjustment range is +/- first layer height.

-  Due to the inherent risk associated with it, no permanent adjustment be made to an existing offset.
+  Due to the inherent risk, no permanent adjustment can be made to an existing offset.
 The *Override Z Offset* feature defines a <b>total z offset value</b> after the start gcode sequence with <code>SET_GCODE_OFFSET Z=</code>.
 This overrides any existing adjustment since the printer was restarted and ***will remain applied*** after the print has completed.
 Only recommended for advanced users or to ensure an existing offset is removed.
 If *Initial Layer Z Offset* is also applied, their affects will be combined.

   *Use of these settings are done at your own risk.*